libretro/vice3.0-libretro/fork-readme.md

-## The goal of this fork's changes and additions:
+## The goal of this vice-libretro fork:

-Provide a way to fit/fill any monitor of any aspect ratio, size or resolution, with perfectly scaled, non-distorted emulator screens at each platform's correctly viewed aspect ratio - the resulting output should be close to the proportion/dimensions you'd see on a CRT/TV.
+To provide a way to fit/fill any monitor of any aspect ratio, size or resolution, with perfectly scaled, non-distorted emulator screens at each platform's correctly viewed aspect ratio - the resulting output should closely match the proportions/dimensions originally seen on a CRT/TV.

 Output and features must work with all displays/monitors: 16:9, 16:10, 5:4, 4:3, LCDs, CRTs, etc. Including portrait-rotated displays.

+Code kept clean and to format/style of existing project to make merging to original master branch as straight-forward as possible.

 ## Features ##
 * Preset-based Horizontal & Vertical cropping for C64, C128, Vic-20 and Plus4 cores